Free forever · No card · No trial

 The honest tradeoff

 We’re not going to pretend Menutize is for everyone.
-Here’s when you should stay on Square.
+There are real businesses where Square is the right answer and switching would be a downgrade.
+Here’s when you should stay.

-If you have Square Reader hardware on a counter, a Square Stand iPad, or a Square Register, the integrated POS-plus-invoicing flow is genuinely worth staying for.
-Menutize does not sell hardware.
-We’re a software-only product for service businesses that operate in the field, in the home, on the truck.
-Storefront retail is not what we’re built for.
+This is the big one.
+If you have a Square Reader on a counter, a Square Stand iPad, or a Square Register ringing up walk-in sales, the integrated point-of-sale-plus-invoicing flow is genuinely worth staying for — and Menutize does not sell hardware or do in-person card-present retail.
+A coffee shop, a boutique, a salon front desk, a food truck: Square is built for exactly that, and it’s excellent at it.
+Menutize is software-only for service businesses that operate in the field, in the home, on the truck.
+Storefront retail is not our lane and we won’t pretend otherwise.

 Free Square Invoices alternative FAQ.

-Is Menutize really free forever for contractors who outgrew Square Invoices?
+Is Menutize really free forever for businesses that outgrew Square Invoices?

 Yes.
 The CRM, scheduling, estimates, invoicing, recurring billing, deposit collection, online card payments, Google review automation, tip prompts, and Google Calendar two-way sync are all free, forever.
 No monthly fee, no trial timer, no credit card required to sign up.
-The only thing you ever pay is standard payment processing on cards (~2.9% + 30¢) and ACH (0.8%, capped at $5) — same rates Square Invoices charges, no platform markup.
+The only thing you ever pay is payment processing on cards and ACH — standard Stripe rates plus a small 0.5% platform fee that funds the free plan.
+We only earn when you actually get paid.
 Read the full breakdown on the Free Forever page.

 Can I take deposits before I start a job?

 Yes.
 Set a deposit amount (flat dollar or percentage of the job total) on any estimate.
-The customer approves the estimate and pays the deposit in the same flow.
-Square Invoices does not have a clean deposit-on-estimate flow on the free tier — customers have to send a separate invoice and request prepayment as a workaround.
-Deposits filter out tire-kickers and protect you from no-shows.
+The customer approves the estimate and pays the deposit in the same flow, and the job moves to scheduled.
+Square supports deposit requests on invoices, but it does not have a clean estimate → approve → deposit → schedule workflow tied to a calendar and a customer record.
+Deposits filter out tire-kickers and protect you from no-shows; in Menutize they’re a checkbox on every estimate.

 What about engagement tracking — can I see when a customer opens an estimate?

 Yes.
 Menutize logs every estimate email open, every estimate page view, every invoice email open, and every invoice view, then notifies you the moment it happens.
-You stop guessing whether the customer has actually seen the bill before you send the awkward follow-up text.
-Square Invoices does not surface this on the free tier.
+You stop guessing whether the customer has actually seen the bid before you send the awkward follow-up text.
+Square’s free tier shows sent and paid status, not real-time estimate-open notifications.
 We ship it free because it’s the single workflow upgrade that converts ex-Square users into long-term Menutize operators inside the first 30 days.

-Can I import my existing customer list and invoice history out of Square?
+Can I import my existing customer list out of Square?

 Yes.
-Export your customer list from Square as CSV (Square Dashboard → Customers → Export), then upload that file in Menutize during onboarding.
+Export your customer list from Square as CSV (Square Dashboard → Customers → Directory → Export), then upload that file in Menutize during onboarding.
 Names, emails, phone numbers, addresses, and notes all come across.
 Most contractors finish the import in about five minutes.
-If you have an unusual CSV layout, contact us and we will do it for you, free.
+If you have an unusual CSV layout, contact us and we’ll map it for you, free.

-I have multiple crew members — does Menutize charge per seat like the legacy field-service tools?
+I have multiple crew members — does Menutize charge per seat?

 Solo operators pay $0 forever.
 Adding crew members costs $15 per seat per month, and only kicks in when you bring on your second user.
-Square Invoices is single-user on the free tier — adding employees with their own login requires Square Team Plus at $35 per location per month.
-Most growing two-truck shops save real money switching off Square once a second person comes on.
+Square Invoices is effectively single-operator on the free tier for invoicing; giving employees their own logins with permissions pulls you into Square’s broader Team Management, which adds cost per team member for the paid features.
+For a growing two- or three-person crew, Menutize’s flat $15/seat is usually the cheaper path once a second person needs access.

 Will my customers notice I switched off Square Invoices?

 Customers receive a clean branded email with a Pay button, a line-item breakdown, and your logo.
-They do not notice the software changed — they notice they can pay with one tap, and they notice the recurring charge runs without them having to log in every month.
+They don’t notice the software changed — they notice they can pay with one tap, including Apple Pay and Google Pay, and that the recurring charge runs without them logging in.
 The invoice has your business name on top, not ours and not Square’s.

 Is there a free trial of Menutize?

 There is no trial because there is nothing to expire.
 The free plan is the product.
 You sign up, you use it, you keep using it.
 The optional add-ons (Site Builder at $39/mo, Automations at $19/mo) are available any time, no contract.
-The pressure of a 14-day countdown clock is a tactic we do not need.
+Square Invoices Plus, by contrast, is a 30-day free trial that converts to a $20/mo subscription.
+We don’t run a countdown clock.

 When is Square Invoices still the right tool — should I even switch?

-Honest answer: if your business is genuinely one-shot transactional — a single consult, a one-time event-day booth, a market stall — Square Invoices is simpler than Menutize and you should stay.
-The Square wedge is real for true point-of-sale work.
-Menutize is for service businesses with repeat customers, scheduled work, and customer history that compounds.
+Honest answer: if you run a retail counter or storefront with Square POS hardware, or your business is genuinely one-shot transactional (a single consult, an event-day booth, a market stall), Square is simpler and more integrated than Menutize and you should stay.
+The Square wedge is real for true point-of-sale and retail work.
+Menutize is for service businesses with repeat customers, scheduled jobs in the field, deposits, and customer history that compounds.
 If that’s not you, Square is fine.
-If it is you, you’ve already outgrown the free Square tier.
+If it is you, invoicing-only software is the bottleneck.

 How long does the switch from Square Invoices to Menutize take?